philiplambok/reina-theme/README.md

 *Note: Don't forget to adjust the relative filename with your actual project name.*

 ## Documentation
-The documentation was writen based on features.
+The documentation was written based on features.

 ### Navbar
 - `navbarActive` is a js variable to check status active on navbar.